denzelrenner/LIFE4136-Group1-Rotation2/README.md

 On your local machine:
 brew install ffmpeg (Mac Intel i5)
 Navigate to the Jalview,PyMOL websites and follow the download link for your machine

+## Script description
+`raxml_install.sh ` - installs raxml-ng
+`consenus.sh` - produces a consensus nucleotide sequence (in fasta format) for the reference, diploid, and tetraploids.

 # THE BEGINNING